 Old Mill Road and Westview Drive: Two northbound and one southbound lane are provided from approximately Old Mill Road to Westview Drive, in addition to a left turn lane.

 Ultimately, a second southbound lane could be constructed to create a continuous 5-lane section between Old Mill Road and Route 4.
 The existing traffic signal at Marden’s may be relocated to the Old Mill Road intersection, and the performance of this intersection over time would determine the need for an additional southbound lane.
-Should congestion in the future here warrant a second southbound lane at the Old Mill intersection, it should be continue to
+Should congestion in the future here warrant a second southbound lane at the Old Mill intersection, it should be continue to Westview Drive.

 Westview Drive and Route 4: The existing cross section between Westview Drive and Route 4 is four lanes, with left turn lanes provided north of the Sanford Center for Shopping.
 Right-of-way should be preserved to accommodate a left turn lane (5-lane cross section) between the Center for Shopping and Route 4 as well, which could be constructed when needed as adjacent parcels develop.